Make Your Band More Competitive For Music Festivals

 You can let your followers know you'll be performing.
 After the event, you can all post videos or chat with each other about the performances.

 The more performances you can get your band, the more festival promoters will be interested in adding you to their bill.

 More Dos and Dont's For Getting Booked at Festivals

-- DO look out for special booking opportunities, like contests in which the prize is an appearance at the festival
+Be on the lookout for special booking opportunities, like contests in which the prize is an appearance at the festival

-- DO keep the faith.
-It's competitive out there!
+Keep the faith.
+It's competitive out there.
 That doesn't mean that you don't belong on the stage.
 Keep gigging and making music as you keep working on getting a festival slot.